lmagyar/prim-sync/README.md

 Create a backup of your files!!!
 Really!!!
 If you use symlinks, this is only question of time when will you delete something unintendedly!!!

 The first upload is better done over USB connection and manual copy, because copying files over Wi-Fi is much slower.
-The prim-sync script handles both this "external" upload and the changes in the future.

 The first run will be longer than a regular run, because without prior knowledge, the prim-sync script handles all files on both sides as newly created and compares them or their hashes (hashing is much faster than downloading and comparing the content).